Those Lights In The Sky Seen Across The U.S. Were Big Formations Of Military Airlifters

 "This is day one and night one of the war...
 This is us going in and taking all the training that we do and putting it all together and focus on application of combat skills."

-What makes this particular iteration of the exercise, or another drill very similar to it, different is that this high-profile portion of it is occurring at night and on a national level.
+What makes this particular iteration of the exercise, or another drill very similar to it, somewhat different is that this high-profile nation-spanning portion of it is occurring at night.
 This makes total sense though as this is likely when such a large-scale mission would occur during wartime, and there are some very important benefits and challenges posed by executing such an operation under the cover of darkness.
 A side effect of this is that people all over the U.S. were seeing strings of lights in the sky heading west without any explanation.

-What's actually pretty cool is that these folks were lucky enough to see what America is capable of in a time of war.
-The United States ability to project immense power rapidly into remote places is a very strong deterrent in itself, and a very important capability to use against an enemy should the need arise.
+In retrospect, what's actually pretty cool is that these folks were lucky enough to see what America's air force is capable of in a time of war.
+The USAF's ability to rapidly project immense power into remote places is a very strong deterrent in itself, and a very important capability to have available should the need arise.
 During a major peer-state conflict, especially one against say China, where the vastness of the Pacific region can either work against or for you, these types of tactics will be critical to success.

-With our best aircrews ready to inject major military power virtually anywhere with a dirt strip long enough to accommodate our C-130s and/or C-17s, it opens up a whole new set of options for commanders and keeps the enemy from being able to neuter America's regional combat capability just by barraging master air bases with ballistic missiles and other long-range weaponry.
+With the USAF's transport aircrews ready to inject major military power virtually anywhere with a dirt strip long enough to accommodate a C-130 and/or C-17, it opens up a whole new set of options for commanders and keeps the enemy from being able to neuter America's regional combat capability just by barraging master air bases with ballistic missiles and other long-range weaponry.

 Contact the author: Tyler@thedrive.com